hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - manual URL filtering
     - under access control rule of <span style="color: #bb6600;">access control policy</span>
     - create a rule to Block traffic based on a reputation level
+    - reputation score to configure a rule in an access control policy to block certain URLs and selects the “Chat and Instant Messaging” category: <span style="color: #bb6600;">6~10</span> to clean
   - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on <span style="color: #bb6600;">custom applications and URLs</span>
   - Custom Block lists or feeds (or objects or groups)
     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed